lgonzalezrouco/pti/p1_cgi/README.md

 	1) If there's no input data just generate the form.
 	2) If there's input data validate it and return the result (some info or a message error plus the form again)

+You don't need to program the CGIs from scratch, you replicate template_cgi.py.

 ##ANNEX 1: Compiling and installing Apache 2.4 from sources

 	(replace PREFIX by the installation directory, e.g. /home/rtous)